Algorithms for calculating variance: Parallel algorithm

+This algorithm allows one to divide a dataset into several pieces, run them in parallel, and then merge the results together.
+This enables parallelization in any way, including AVX, with GPUs, and computer clusters.
+The algorithm can also be adapted for higher-order statistics as well as covariance.

 Example

 Assume that all floating point operations use standard IEEE 754 double-precision arithmetic.
 Consider the sample (4, 7, 13, 16) from an infinite population.
 Based on this sample, the estimated population mean is 10, and the unbiased estimate of population variance is 30.
 Both the naïve algorithm and two-pass algorithm compute these values correctly.

 Next consider the sample (10^{8} + 4, 10^{8} + 7, 10^{8} + 13, 10^{8} + 16), which gives rise to the same estimated variance as the first sample.
 The two-pass algorithm computes this variance estimate correctly, but the naïve algorithm returns 29.333333333333332 instead of 30.

 While this loss of precision may be tolerable and viewed as a minor flaw of the naïve algorithm, further increasing the offset makes the error catastrophic.
 Consider the sample (10^{9} + 4, 10^{9} + 7, 10^{9} + 13, 10^{9} + 16).
 Again the estimated population variance of 30 is computed correctly by the two-pass algorithm, but the naïve algorithm now computes it as −170.66666666666666.
 This is a serious problem with naïve algorithm and is due to catastrophic cancellation in the subtraction of two similar numbers at the final stage of the algorithm.